andrewcooke/cosas/arduino/xqria/sampling.md

 An alternative to down-shifting rfequency is to increase tau.
 This is equivalent mathematically, This will also affect either the lookup table width or, more likely, the down-sampling needed on lookup.

+Note added later: experiments show that only 1 bit of oversampling is possible with the current code (we cannot fill the buffer in time when all 4 voices are active).
+When development is (laegely) complete it would be worth seeing if performance tuning could extend this to 2 bits.